EphraimFriedman/Restaurant-review/part-3/README.md

 ---------

-1. Add a link to edit restaurants to all the restaurants the user created
+1. Add a link to edit restaurants created by the user
 1. When the user clicks the edit link, they should be taken to a page to edit the information for the restaurant
 1. When the user submits the form
   * the user should be taken back to the home page